How to Dispute Credit Report Information

 How Credit Report Disputes Affect Your Credit

 Filing a dispute doesn't affect your credit scores.
-However, some credit scores might treat items in dispute differently, which could affect your scores while the dispute is being investigated.
+However, some credit scores might treat items in dispute differently, which could impact your scores while the dispute is being investigated.

-• Dispute outcomes that could improve your credit: Your scores could increase if negative information is removed, such as late payments, past-due accounts or collection accounts.
+• Your credit could improve.
+Your scores could increase if negative information is removed, such as late payments, past-due accounts or collection accounts.

-• Dispute outcomes that could hurt your credit: Your scores could decrease when accounts are removed or updated.
+• Your credit score could drop.
+Your scores could decrease when accounts are removed or updated.
 For example, if you dispute a credit card and it's removed from your credit report, that might shorten the length of your credit history or increase your credit utilization ratio.

-• Dispute outcomes that have no effect on your credit: If the dispute doesn't result in a change, then it won't impact your credit scores.
+• Your credit may not change.
+If the dispute doesn't result in a change, then it won't impact your credit scores.
 Additionally, changes in some information, such as your personal information, won't affect your credit scores.

 What to Do if You Disagree With the Outcome of Your Dispute